Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 or more precisely, `NetClassRepInstance` instances.
 A `NetClassRepInstance` provides an API to construct a `NetEvent` by name and/or internal id.

-If we expand the `TNL_DECLARE_CLASS` macro, it will declare a static `NetClassRepInstance`, like so:
+If you expand the `TNL_DECLARE_CLASS` macro, it will declare a static `NetClassRepInstance`, like so:

 {% highlight cpp %}
 #define TNL_DECLARE_CLASS(className) \